 The ideas for using your blog section could be endless - think “outside the blog” and create something great!

-As the newest member of the ChurchSpring team, Jen brings with her a love for helping others and local church ministry experience.
-As a mom of three, answering questions and giving support have been a part of her life for the last 20 years.
-Alongside her husband, Randy, Jen has enjoyed serving others in the body of Christ.
+Jen brings with her a love for helping others and local church ministry experience.
+As a mom of three, answering questions and giving support have been a part of her life for the last 20+ years.
+Alongside her husband, Randy, Jen enjoys serving others in the body of Christ.
 When she is not practicing her triple toe loop, you will find Jen hanging out with her family and a nearby pot of tea.

 ChurchSpring is a discipleship company committed to growing the local church and building the body of Christ.
 ChurchSpring offers the most intuitive, affordable, frustration-free church websites on the planet.
 Learn more.